zazathebassist/Zaza-Blog/_pages/links-and-resources.md

 - [Connected](https://www.relay.fm/connected): Weekly tech show.
 Just a really fun listen.
 Covers mostly the same topics as ATP and Upgrade, but the hosts are so fun.
 - [Upgrade](https://www.relay.fm/upgrade): Podcast with prolific podcaster Myke, and Apple veteran and former MacWorld editor-in-chief Jason Snell.
 Very well done, highly informational, and basically the only tech show that also covers online streaming media like Netflix, Hulu, and the upcoming Apple streaming service.
 - [Roboism](https://www.relay.fm/roboism): Two awesome gals talk about robots.
 That's it.
 Listen now.
-- [The Talk Show with John Gruber](https://daringfireball.net/thetalkshow/): One of the oldest runnign podcasts, John Gruber is a veteran of the tech world, and brings in wildly different, talented, and knowledgeable guests.
+- [The Talk Show with John Gruber](https://daringfireball.net/thetalkshow/): One of the oldest running podcasts, John Gruber is a veteran of the tech world, and brings in wildly different, talented, and knowledgeable guests.
-- [Cortex](https://www.relay.fm/cortex): Robot-disguised-as-youtuber CGP Grey and Myke talk about... what is supposed to be productivity but ends up being vitual truck driving and email clients.
+- [Cortex](https://www.relay.fm/cortex): Robot-disguised-as-youtuber CGP Grey and Myke talk about... what is supposed to be productivity but ends up being virtual truck driving and email clients.
 It's fantastic.
 - [Honestly most of the Relayverse](https://www.relay.fm/shows): Relay has a bunch of tech shows.
 I obviously have a bias towards Apple but there's shows on Google/Android, general tech, robots, rockets, and pens.

 ##### Gaming Podcasts